Tutorial on optical properties¶

 The second dataset is a non-self-consistent calculation, where the number of bands has been increased to include unoccupied states.
 The k points are restricted to the Irreducible Brillouin Zone.

-The third dataset uses the result of the second one to produce the wavefunctions for all the bands, for the full Brillouin Zone (this step could be skipped, but is included for later CPU time saving).
+The third dataset uses the result of the second one to produce the wavefunctions for all the bands, for the full Brillouin Zone (this step could be skipped for linear optic, but is included for later CPU time saving - for nonlinear optic, checks of symmetry behaviour are ongoing currently as of 23 June 2024, better to perform set three).
 If only the linear optical response is computed, then time-reversal symmetry can be used, and the computation might be restricted to the half Brillouin zone (kptopt=2).

 The fourth, fifth, and sixth datasets correspond to the computation of the ddk matrix elements, that is, matrix elements of the \partial H / \partial k operators where H is the Hamiltonian.
 Note that the number of bands is the same as for datasets 2 and 3.
 Note also that these are non-self-consistent calculations, moreover, restricted to nstep = 1 and nline = 0.
 Indeed, only the matrix elements between explicitly computed (unperturbed) states are required.
 This also is why prtwf=3 is used.
 Using a larger nstep would lead to a full computation of the derivative of the wavefunction with respect to the wavevector, while in Optic, only the matrix elements between unperturbed states are needed.
-Thus a value of nstep larger than one would not only lead to erroneous matrix elements, but would be a waste of time.
+Thus a value of nstep larger than one would be a waste of time.

 In order to have a sufficiently fast tutorial, the k point sampling was chosen to be extremely dense.
 Instead of a 4\times 4\times 4 FCC lattice (256 k points), it should be something like 28\times 28\times 28 FCC (about 100000 k points).
 Also, the cut-off energy (2 Ha) is too small.
 As usual, convergence studies are the responsibility of the user.
 Moreover, we emphasize that in general the results of a sum-over-states approach, as is used in Optic, typically converges quite slowly with the k point mesh.
 Thus it is of uttermost importance to test convergence carefully.